EtnMn/etnmn.github.io/front/src/content/posts/post3.md

 ---
-title: "My toto Post"
+title: "My toto Post This is a modified test This is a modified test"
 subTitle: "What a test"
 published: 2024-02-01
-tags: ["test"]
+tags: ["b", "test2", "a", "test2", "test2"]
 ---

-This is a test
+This is a modified test